Experts: Warming makes Delta, other storms power up faster

 Delta gained strength over water temperatures around 87 degrees (31 degrees Celsius), considerably warmer than normal.
 When Delta powered up on late Monday and into Tuesday, the water that was warm enough to be fuel to make the storm stronger extended about 245 feet (75 meters) deep, Masters said.
 So “it went bonkers.”

-After hitting the Yucatan, Delta’s wind speed dropped to 85 mph (137 kph), but 18 hours later it was back up to 105 mph (169 kph).
-That's not quite enough yet for a second bout of rapid intensification, but still a growing threat to further intensify until just before an anticipated Friday landfall in the United States, according to the National Hurricane Center.
+After hitting the Yucatan, Delta’s wind speed dropped to 85 mph (137 kph), but 24 hours later it was back up to 115 mph (185 kph).
+That just missed qualifying for a second bout of rapid intensification, but it remains a growing threat to further intensify until just before an anticipated Friday landfall in the United States, according to the National Hurricane Center.

 “This season has given a lot of examples of these rapidly intensifying storms that we expect to be more common,” Princeton’s Vecchi said.